Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Theoretical Motivation

 \section{Theoretical Motivation}

-In this section, we provide the theoretical justification for our conjecture that changing the motion of a target video to match the motion of the source video will inevitably introduce intra- and/or cross-modal inconsistencies, as illustrated in~\cref{fig:motivation}.
-To formalize the identity, the facial motion and the specific video, let $Y$ be a random variable representing the identity of a person (with a sample space of all human identities), $M$ a random variable representing facial motion (with a sample space of all facial motion within a specific time-frame), and $V$ a random variable representing a video of a person (with a sample space $\mathcal{V}$ of all talking-head videos of a specific time).
-We model the deepfake generation process as a mapping $g: \mathcal{V} \rightarrow \mathcal{V}$ which induces a random variable $V_g$, and consider the following notions: \begin{itemize} \item $I(V_g;Y)$ measures the correspondence between a video and an identity, where a larger mutual information between video and identity indicates that the video has a distinct and consistent identity. \item $I(V_g;M)$ measures the correspondence between video and the facial motion, where a smaller mutual information between video and motion indicates that the motion can be transferred across videos. \item $H(Y|M)$ measures identity dependence on the motion, where a smaller conditional entropy (\ie uncertainty) indicates that the motion is more predictive of the identity. \end{itemize} In this theoretical formulation, we can state the objective of the fake video generation process $g$ as achieving a high $I(V_g;Y)$ (\ie, the target video should have the target identity) while simultaneously achieving a low $I(V_g;M)$ ( \ie, the target video should have the desired motion of the source video without distortion).
-Inequality \ref{th:bound} between any three random variables ~\cite{li2023bias-bounds} explains the relationship between these two objectives (maximizing $I(V_g;Y)$ and minimizing $I(V_g;M)$):
+In this section, we provide the theoretical justification for our conjecture that changing the motion of a target video to match the motion of the source video will inevitably introduce intra- or cross-modal inconsistencies, as illustrated in~\cref{fig:motivation}.
+To formalize the identity, the facial motion and the specific video, let $Y$ be a random variable representing the identity of a person (with a sample space of all human identities), $M$ a random variable representing facial motion (with a sample space of all realistic facial motions within a specific time-window), and $V$ a random variable representing a video of a person (with a sample space $\mathcal{V}$ of all talking-head videos of a specific duration).
+We model the deepfake generation process as a mapping $g: \mathcal{V} \rightarrow \mathcal{V}$ which induces a random variable $V_g$, and consider the following notions (where $I$ is mutual information and $H$ entropy): \begin{itemize} \item $I(V_g;Y)$ measures the correspondence between a video and an identity, where a larger mutual information between video and identity indicates that the video has a distinct and consistent identity. \item $I(V_g;M)$ measures the correspondence between video and the facial motion, where a smaller mutual information between video and motion indicates that the motion can be transferred across videos. \item $H(Y|M)$ measures identity dependence on the motion, where a smaller conditional entropy (\ie uncertainty) indicates that the motion is more predictive of the identity. \end{itemize} In this theoretical framework, we can state the objective of the deepfake generation method $g$ as achieving a high $I(V_g;Y)$ (\ie, the target video can have the target identity) while simultaneously achieving a low $I(V_g;M)$ (\ie, the target video can have the desired motion of the source video without distortion).
+The relationship between these two objectives (maximizing $I(V_g;Y)$ and minimizing $I(V_g;M)$) can be explained by the following inequality which holds for any three random variables~\cite{li2023bias-bounds}: